GET 10% OFF on all Annual Plans. Use Code - FETCH2024

 Conclusion

-In this article, we examined the top five popular libraries in terms of their speed of execution and community support.
 And Faraday came out as the clear winner.
-But it does not mean that other libraries are not capable of building apps and scrapers.
-But it is advisable to use Faraday while building any web scraper as this library can speed up web scraping.
+However, it does not mean that other libraries are not capable of building apps and scrapers.
+However, it is advisable to use Faraday while building any web scraper as this library can speed up web scraping.
 Faraday is 87% faster than HTTParty which is just tremendous.
 Regular updates are made to this library to make this library even more powerful.

 You can of course test them all at your end with the code snippets shared above.
 Speed will depend on the network but overall faraday will come out as the clear winner.